-How to restore the previous session in Chrome
+How to restore Tabs and Session in Google Chrome

 Google's Chrome browser offers many useful features to make surfing the World Wide Web as enjoyable as possible.
 For example, you can import new bookmarks with one mouse click and seamlessly integrate them into your favorites library.
 You can also add new features using extensions, or synchronize your personal settings and entire history across all your devices.